Red-3D/LW-board-converter/README.md

-# LW board to obj
+# LogicWorld board to obj
 A simple commandline tool for converting Logic World boards to obj
 Thanks a lot to DayDun for reverse engeneering the file format and jrnvnjk for helping me debug some issues